Presidential Hotel Haunts, Where the U.S. Presidents Stay

 Legend has it that John F. Kennedy, while staying at The Penthouse Suite, welcomed a “special” famous starlet via the library’s secret doorway.

-Designed in the 1920s, The Penthouse Suite boasts 6,000 square feet including a living room with grand piano, formal dining room seating up to 60, a kitchen, 2-story circular library, a billiard room covered in Persian tile, and a spacious terrace with a view of San Francisco.
+Designed in the 1920s, the Penthouse Suite boasts 6,000 square feet, including a living room with a grand piano, a formal dining room seating up to 60, a kitchen, a 2-story circular library, a billiard room covered in Persian tile, and a spacious terrace with a view of San Francisco.

 Check prices online with Hotels.com